Sibilino/yii-dygraphswidget/README.md

 - **scriptUrl**: The URL where the Dygraphs.js library is taken from.
 You can modify this property to use a locally-hosted Dygraphs library, or to use another version.
 - **model** and **attribute**: Specify a CModel instance and one of its attributes in order to take the data from it.
 - **jsVarName**: Specifies a custom name for the JS variable that will receive the Dygraphs object upon creation.
+- **htmlOptions**: Additional HTML attributes for the graph-containing div.